-The ink of the Galaxy S21 series has barely dried up, but rumors about next year's Galaxy S22 have already started circulating around.
-With the Galaxy S21-series being an evolutionary refresh of the disappointing Galaxy S20-series, it's only natural to expect next year's Samsung flagships to shake things up a bit with bolder design, even better performance, and most importantly, better cameras.
+With the Galaxy S21-series being an evolutionary refresh of the disappointing Galaxy S20-series, we are hopeful that 2021's Samsung flagships will shake things up a bit with bolder design, even better performance, and most importantly, better cameras.
 Rumors are also putting multiple functionality improvements in Samsung's next flagship, including that anticipated under-screen selfie camera we've been hearing for ages.

 Galaxy S22 design and display

-There are rumors about a further refreshed design but it's simply too early to know how drastic it might be.
+It's still too early to expect a clear view of the next Galaxies as it's just too early to expect credible leaks.
+There are rumors that the design is to be further refreshed on the Galaxy S22 in contrast with the Galaxy S21, but it's simply too early to know how drastic it might be.
 Given how elegant and precise the slight redesign of the Galaxy S21 was in comparison with the Galaxy S20 was, we probably shouldn't expect outrageous revamps in the exterior section.
-Hopefully the small Galaxy S22 will ditch the plastic for a more premium material like its larger brothers as plastic on a nearly $1,000-phone is a glaring choice.
-There's also talk of thinner devices, which wouldn't spell any good news for the battery capacity.

 Galaxy S22 hardware and specs